rjnbaldock/nn_sample/README.md

 # nn_sample

 This work and this repo are fresh!
-I'm working on this README, but for now, why not take a look at my report (report.pdf)?
+I'll soon complete this README, but for now, why not take a look at my report (report.pdf)?